unitrq/hirpc/README.md

 ```

 # Description
-`Endpoint` maintains metadata collection for set of service instances and their methods collected using `reflect` package when user registers new service instance with `Endpoint.Register` method.
+`Endpoint` is a simple HTTP handler dispatching RPC requests decoded by `HTTPCodec` to set of handler services defined by user defined struct object methods and encoding results into response using same codec. `Endpoint` stores service metadata collected using `reflect` package when user registers new object with `Endpoint.Register` method and uses it to find specific handler function and construct call context when handling request.
 All struct methods matching signature pattern of

 ```go
 func (*ExportedType) ExportedMethod(context.Context, *InType, *OutType) error